realjv3/InvoiceTrackr/readme.md

 ##### Deploying to production
 1. set <code>APP_ENV=production</code> in .env file
-2. run <code>php artisan route:cache</code> which will optimize route loading
-3. run <code>npm run build</code> from command line.
+2. run <code>npm run build</code> from command line.
 This will set NODE_ENV to 'production' and use UglifyJS to out minified bundled javascript, css and whatnot.
+3. git pull changes to deploy PHP changes, run database migrations & seeding for DDL or DML changes, ftp vendor and node_modules folders
+On prod server:
 4. run <code>composer install --optimize-autoloader</code> so Composer can autoload classes more efficiently
+5. run <code>php artisan route:cache</code> which will optimize route loading
-5. run <code>php artisan config:cache</code> which will combine all of Laravel's config files into one file
+6. run <code>php artisan config:cache</code> which will combine all of Laravel's config files into one file
-6. run <code>php artisan route:cache</code> which will optimize route loading
+7. run <code>php artisan route:cache</code> which will optimize route loading
-7. git pull changes to deploy PHP changes, run database migrations & seeding for DDL or DML changes, ftp vendor and node_modules folders